BeipDev/BeipMU/Documentation/GMCP.md

 ## Colors

 Colors are string values in the format of #RRGGBB or ansi256([decimal number from 0-255]).
+A value of 'transparent' is also valid for some properties.

 Ansi256 is to simplify porting colors from 256-color ansi to colors here.